Rei-SwitchBot/faq/en-us/Mini Robot Vacuum K10＋ & Pro & Combo.md

 4. Please check if the robot K10+ can be powered on when it is not docked at the auto-empty station.
 5. Please remove the faceplate of the robot K10+, switch the power to "o", manually dock the robot to the auto-empty station, and check if it can be powered on.
 6. Please check if the indicator on the auto-empty station blinks three times when the robot is manually docked to it.
-7. Please contact us again with the results of the above checks so we can determine if the robot needs repair or replacement.

-*If you have already provided this information, our team will review it and follow up with you shortly.
-Thank you for your patience, and please let us know if you need further assistance.

 ---